The FBI wrote MLK a letter.

 "Yeah, I lived on Oahu 10 years!"

-When you first meet someone from another island, give their Island a put-down.
+When you first meet someone from another island, you should give their island a little put-down.
+Thus the new passenger says, "I'm sorry."

 "Hey!
 You missed someone!"